stephenkati/Professional-portfolio-v2/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-* We would like to thank Microverse for accommodating us in the Full-time Software Development program.
+* I would like to thank Microverse for accommodating me in the Full-time Software Development program.
+* I would like to thank my family for their unnwaivering support through my learning journey.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>